jaredpalmer/after.js/UPGRADING.md

 ### Add new webpack plugin

-We have to add new webpack plugin in order to get chunks information from webpack (it's called stats) and save it into a file to use it later in our application.
+We have to add new webpack plugin to get chunks information from webpack (it's called stats) and save it into a file to use it later in our application.

 This is not magic but it's using webpack magic comments.

-This will create a file called `manifest.json` in build directory.
+This will create a file called `manifest.json` in the build directory.

-to enable `razzle-plugin-manifest` create a `razzle.config.js` file in root directory of project (next to the package.json):
+to enable `razzle-plugin-manifest` create a `razzle.config.js` file in the root directory of the project (next to the package.json):

 ```javascript
 // razzle.config.js